The Enrolment Process For Domestic Students

 How to complete your enrolment at UC as a domestic student

-Step 1.
+Step 2.
 Apply to Enrol

 Step 4.
 Accept your Enrolment Agreement

-Once UC has assessed your eligibility for admission to the University, your results from high school and any other study you have completed, checked your identity in the NSI, and checked your admission to the courses and qualification(s) you have chosen, you will receive an Enrolment Agreement.
+Once UC has assessed your eligibility for admission to the university, your results from high school and any other study you have completed, checked your identity in the NSI, and checked your admission to the course(s) and qualification(s) you have chosen, you will receive an Enrolment Agreement.
 You can accept this in myUC.

 Once you have accepted your Enrolment Agreement and arranged payment of your fees you have completed the Enrolment Process.
 You will receive a 'Welcome to UC' email and an 'Activate your UC IT Account' email with details of your next steps.